Make talent quality your leading analytic with skills-based hiring solution.

 If you look at how skills assessment fits into the broader hiring process, it becomes clear that it is less about testing and more about decision-making.

 Every hiring decision carries risk.
+The National Business Research Institute (NBRI) estimates that a bad hire can cost up to 30% of an employee’s first-year salary.
 A candidate may look strong on paper, perform well in interviews, and still struggle when the work begins.

 This is where skills assessment plays its role.